Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Goal-oriented Vision-Language Task

+Typically the \seeker learns a policy to generate queries on the basis of image and context features.
+The primary novelty in our proposed approach is that the \seeker instead maintains a distribution of policies that enables multiple query hypotheses to be sampled.
+The \ansr then calculates an upper bound on the information gain for each hypothesis.
+The final query is that corresponding to the maximal (upper bound on the) information gain.

-Formally, for each game at the round of $t$, we have a tuple $(I,\hist,\actiont)$, where $I$ is the observed image, $\hist$ is the context information at the current round and $\actiont$ is a query generated from the \texttt{seeker} agent to query the information.
-In the next step, the $\actiont$ is sent to the \texttt{answerer}, who will generate a response $\answert$.
-After $T$ rounds of this `seek-answer' process, the tuple $(I,C,\{\actiont\}_{t=1}^T,\{\answert\}_{t=1}^T)$ is sent to the \texttt{executer}, who will select the target from $\Y=\{o_1,o_2,...,o_N\}$ which is a candidate list.
-The ground truth target is denoted as $\ystar$ and the game is success if the $\ystar$ is successfully selected by the \texttt{executer}.
+Formally, for each game at round $t$, we have a tuple $(I,\hist,\actiont)$, where $I$ is the observed image, $\hist$ is the context information at the current round\footnote{The dependency on $t$ is dropped for clarity.} and $\actiont$ is a query generated by the \seeker agent.
+Subsequently, $\actiont$ is sent to the \ansr that generates a response $\answert$.
+The \ansr imitates the potential response for a query and evaluates its value.
+After $T$ rounds of this `seek-answer' process, the tuple $(I,C,\{\actiont\}_{t=1}^T,\{\answert\}_{t=1}^T)$ is sent to the \exec who selects the target from the candidate list $\Y=\{o_1,o_2,...,o_N\}$.
+The ground truth target is denoted as $\ystar$ and the game is success if the $\ystar$ is successfully selected by the \exec.

-To be more specific, in the visual dialog (Guesswhat) setting, $\hist$ is the dialog history and $\actiont$ is a natural language question. $\Y$ is the candidate object bounding boxes.
-In the VQA (CLEVR), $\hist$ is a single question asked by users and $\actiont$ is a functional program, while the $\Y$ is a candidate answer vocabulary.
-In this paper, we adapt pre-trained, fixed \texttt{answerer} and \texttt{executer} in the game and only focus on training a better \texttt{seeker}, which will be illustrated in the following section.
+To be more specific, in the Guesswhat (visual dialog) setting, $\hist$ is the dialog history and $\actiont$ is a natural language question.
+Then, $\Y$ is the candidate object bounding boxes.
+The answer $\answert$ is provided by the oracle as either Yes/No or N/A (not applicable for the cases when the question is unrelated).
+In the CLEVR (VQA), $\hist$ is a single question asked by users and $\actiont$ is a functional program, while the $\Y$ is a candidate answer vocabulary.
+The answers in this problem are the same as the target candidates.